matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

     viewpoints and get consensus, but this can sometimes be time-consuming (or the author may be biased), in which case an impartial 'shepherd' can be assigned to help guide the proposal through this process.
-A shepherd is typically a neutral party from the core team or an experienced member of the community.
+A shepherd is typically a neutral party from the Core Team or an experienced member of the community.
 Having a shepherd is not a requirement for proposal acceptance.

-- Members of the core team and community will review and discuss the PR in the comments and in relevant rooms on Matrix.
+- Members of the Core Team and community will review and discuss the PR in the comments and in relevant rooms on Matrix.
 Discussion outside of GitHub should be summarised in a comment on the PR.
-- At some point a member of the core team will propose a motion for a final comment period (FCP) with a *disposition* of merge, close or postpone.
+- At some point a member of the Core Team will propose a motion for a final comment period (FCP) with a *disposition* of merge, close or postpone.
 This is usually preceded with a comment summarising the current state of the discussion, along with reasoning for the motion.
-- A concern can be raised by a core team member at any time, which will block the FCP from beginning.
+- A concern can be raised by a Core Team member at any time, which will block the FCP from beginning.
 An FCP will only be begin when a **majority** of core team members agree on its outcome, and all existing concerns have been resolved.